wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-best-practices.rst

       iv.
 2 USB ports minimum

    d.
 A keyboard.
 It’s hard to quickly do troubleshooting on touch-only computers at the field.
    e.
-A solid-state disk (SSD).
+A solid-state disk (SSD), 256 GB or larger.
 If the laptop has a rotating disk, spend $50 and replace it with a SSD.
    f.
 Updated to the current release of Windows 10 or 11.
-Being the most common OS now seen at competitions, bugs are more likely to be found and fixed for Windows 10 and 11 than on older Windows versions.
+   g.
+A laptop that supports Wi-Fi 6E (6 GHz) is recommended for use with the `Wi-Fi 6E radio <https://www.firstinspires.org/robotics/frc/blog/2023-technology-updates-past-present-future-and-beyond>`__ for 2025 and later.

 5. Install all Windows updates a week before the competition.
 This allows you time to ensure the updates will not interfere with driver station functions.
 To do so, open the Windows Update settings page and see that you're up-to-date.
 Install pending updates if not.
 Reboot and check again to make sure you’re up to date.
 6. Change "Active Hours" for Windows Updates to prevent updates from installing during competition hours.
 Navigate to Start -> Settings -> Update & Security -> Windows Update, then select Change active hours.
 If you’re traveling to a competition, take time zone differences into account.
 This will help ensure your driver station does not reboot or fail due to update installing on the field.